Carlo Rovelli’s Seven Brief Lessons on Physics was released in the UK last week, having become a bestseller over in the author’s native Italy.

 “The gravitational field is not diffused through space; the gravitational field is that space itself.
 An entity that undulates, flexes, curves, twists.
 We are immersed in a gigantic flexible snail-shell.
 A colourful and amazing world where the unbounded extensions of interstellar space ripple and sway like the surface of the sea.”

 If this wasn’t crazed enough, Rovelli goes on to state (in the following six chapters) black holes are hot, if you’re high up time is different than if you’re low down, the past may not be inaccessible, and all sorts of other stuff we’re not even going to pretend we understand.
-Math ain’t are forte; that’s English – wheel has you now.
+Math isn’t out forte.
+That’s English.
+Just about, anyway.

-He ends on a note many on this planet will find tough to conceptualise – humanity is doomed.
-His reasoning is sound and, not wishing to sound too pessimistic and nihilistic, but we do have to agree with him.
+Rovelli’s reasoning is sound and, not wishing to sound too nihilistic, but we do have to agree with him.
 Not that this awesome little book is a depressing read, merely an enlightening overview of humanity on its present path.

 We can change the future, of course, but only if we humans can bloody agree on things for a change.
-Do you think this is possible?
-Well, contemplate how this sentence makes you feel: You, yes, YOU, stink!
-So there.
+Do you think it’s possible?